 Choosing a keyboard for the iPad isn't always straightforward, however.
 You need to decide whether you want a case with an integrated keyboard or whether a standalone will do the job?
 And what about a trackpad too and mechanical keyboard switches?
 Our guide below aims to help you decide We'll round up the best iPad keyboards money can buy, and outline the advantages and disadvantages of each.
 Whatever your needs, you'll find the best iPad keyboard for you.

-The best iPad keyboards in 2021
+The best iPad keyboards available now

 Want the best iPad case you can get?
 Then look no further than Logitech’s Combo Touch.
 This two-in-one case has a clever detachable keyboard, which offers great flexibility. the keyboard's great and works with Apple’s Smart Connector for super-fast connectivity.
 The trackpad is also fantastic.
 It lets you tap anywhere, so there’s no “dead zone” at the top.